-In June 2007, the Financial Accounting Standards Board ("FASB") ratified Emerging Issues Task Force ("EITF") issue EITF Issue No. 06-11 "EITF Issue No. 06-11"), "Accounting for Income Tax Benefits of Dividends on Shared-Based Payment Awards".
+In June 2007, the FASB ratified Emerging Issues Task Force ("EITF") Issue No. 06-11 ("EITF Issue No. 06-11"), "Accounting for Income Tax Benefits of Dividends on Shared-Based Payment Awards".
 EITF Issue No 06-11 requires that tax benefits generated by dividends paid during the vesting period on certain equity-classified share-based compensation awards be treated as additional paid-in capital and included in a pool of excess tax benefits available to absorb tax deficiencies from share-based payment awards.
 EITF Issue No. 06-11 is effective beginning with the 2009 fiscal year.
 The Company is analyzing the impact of EITF Issue No. 06-11 on its consolidated financial position.